Armalarde7895/Loronar-transport/README.md

 The Loronar medium transport is sold by Loronar Corporation, on the planet Rust in the Kraz System.

 # Install
-Place the downloaded file, "Loronar-transport", to your plugins folder found here:
+Place the downloaded file, "Loronar-transport", in your plugins folder found here:

 ###### Linux: ~/.local/share/endless-sky/
 ###### Windows: %AppData%\endless-sky\